csianglim/csianglim.github.io/_posts/2018-07-28-Automating-README.md

 git push origin master
 ```

+The `${GIT_EMAIL}` and `${GIT_NAME}` will be set to whatever you put previously as your tokens.

 # Conclusion
 I am a big advocate of automation to avoid doing any repetitive and tedious work.
-Reducing unnecessary human input will allow us to spend time on more important and challenging problems, create consistent workflows for all team members and reduce human errors in the final results.
+Reducing unnecessary human input will allow us to spend time on more important and challenging problems, create consistent workflows for all team members and reduce human errors in the final results: http://travis-ci.org